-Before Jeremiah Sanderson turned twenty he had become active in abolitionism.
+Before Jeremiah Sanderson turned twenty, he had become active in abolitionism.
 In 1840 he was elected secretary of a New Bedford colored citizens’ meeting in support of the “old,” Garrisonian American Anti-Slavery Society and had begun his lifelong correspondence and friendship with Boston abolitionist William C. Nell.
-By June 1841, when he was working as a barber in downtown New Bedford, Sanderson became local subscription agent for Garrison’s Liberator, and on Nantucket in August that year he spoke at the Massachusetts Anti-Slavery Society meeting that catapulted Frederick Douglass to national notice.
-Both Parker Pillsbury and Edmund Quincy had high praise for Sanderson’s Nantucket address, and the New Bedford native spoke often at antislavery and equal rights meetings throughout his life.
+By June 1841, when he was working as a barber in downtown New Bedford, Sanderson became local subscription agent for Garrison’s Liberator.
+On Nantucket, in August that year he spoke at the Massachusetts Anti-Slavery Society meeting that catapulted Frederick Douglass to national notice.
+Both Parker Pillsbury and Edmund Quincy had high praise for Sanderson’s Nantucket address.
+The New Bedford native spoke often at antislavery and equal rights meetings throughout his life.
 In the course of his antislavery work Sanderson developed close relationships with Frederick Douglass, with whom he lived while the Douglass family resided in Lynn, Massachusetts, and the fugitive-turned-antislavery orator William Wells Brown.
-Sanderson was a featured lectured at the annual meeting of the American Anti-Slavery Society in 1845, one of two Massachusetts delegates to the 1853 National Convention of the Colored People of the United States, and a member of the State Council of Colored People of Massachusetts in 1854.
+Sanderson was a featured lecturer at the annual meeting of the American Anti-Slavery Society in 1845.
+He was one of two Massachusetts delegates to the 1853 National Convention of the Colored People of the United States, and a member of the State Council of Colored People of Massachusetts in 1854.